sunday-hao/sunday-hao.github.io/_pages/about.md

 # 📃Articles
- Not yet. :(
+  Not yet :(
- But I am actively working on a project related to Gait Recognition instructed by [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ==  "Prof. Wenxiong Kang"), you can contact me if you are interested. :)
+  But I am actively working on a project related to Gait Recognition instructed by [Prof. Wenxiong Kang](https://yanzhao.scut.edu.cn/open/ExpertInfo.aspx?zjbh=uEEiNVSAKPm0dfrODLtrzQ==  "Prof. Wenxiong Kang"), you can contact me if you are interested :)

 # 🏅Honors and Awards
 - Second Prize, 2023 China Undergraduate Engineering Practice And Innovation Ability Competition, Guangdong province
+- Open Source Award, 2023 Intramural Robot Competition